shreyap18/causalDiagnose/README.md

 This is an example to obtain the CDDR diagnostic applied to the test-based approach for the Population and Food consumption dataset shown in the paper.
-Note that if we were to update functions for fitting and predicting to those based on, for example, additive noise models (ANM), we would be obtaining a CDDR diangostic for a test-based version of ANMs.
+Note that if we were to update the functions for fitting and predicting to those based on, for example, additive noise models (ANM), we would be obtaining a CDDR diagnostic for a test-based version of ANMs.
 More details are provided in the discussion section of the paper.

 ``` r
 library(causalDiagnose)